haskell-cryptography/libsodium-bindings/CONTRIBUTING.md

   configuration file.
 * The Cabal file is formatted with [`cabal-fmt`](https://github.com/phadej/cabal-fmt)

+Check the version of these tools in https://github.com/haskell-cryptography/libsodium-bindings/blob/main/.github/workflows/linting.yml.

 To ensure that you are using the git hook, run the following, once: